IzatheWriter/Beginner-Baker-s-Guide/Substitutes.md

 <h1>Ingredients Substitutes</h1>

-If you are allergic to some of the ingredients, follow a specific diet (e.g. vegan) or just want to bake a healthier version of your cake, have a look at some general guidelines for ingredients substitutes.
+If you're allergic to some of the ingredients, follow a specific diet (e.g. vegan) or just want to bake a healthier version of your cake, have a look at some general guidelines for ingredients substitutes.

 **FLOUR** – the usual standard flour is all-purpose flour, self-rising flour, wheat flour.

-If you are vegan you can also try:
+If you are vegan, you can also try:

 - chickpea flour
 - almond flour